potatoeggy/eifueo/docs/g12/snc4mz.md

 <img src="/resources/images/alcohol-aldehyde.png" width=900>(Source: Kognity)</img>

-Aldehydes will continue to react to ketones if the oxidising agent is not limited.
+Aldehydes will continue to react to carboxylic acids if the oxidising agent is not limited.
 To prevent this, the aldehyde is separated and removed from the mixture through distillation.

 <img src="/resources/images/aldehyde-distillation.png" width=900>(Source: Kognity)</img>